Alinur209/Chess/README.md

 # Introduction

-This is a training Full-Stack project, a chess game, to enhance my skills in pure Javascript, OOP, Node js, Express js, Mongo DB, and Web-Socket.
+This is a training Full-Stack project, a chess game, to enhance my skills in pure Javascript, OOP, Node js, Express js, PostgreSQL, and Web-Socket.

 # Stack